twin-tech-at/twin-tech-at.github.io/_services/eu_ai_act.md

 <li>Presentation of their results make sure that all participants profit from the collective creative potential unleashed in your Promptathons</li>
 </ul>

 Interested?
-Book your free 20-minute assessment (<a href="https://outlook.office.com/bookwithme/user/a3368793e5a549bca2d7f1589bd9873e%40twin-tech.at?anonymous&isanonymous=true">Book here</a>) or send us your enquiry to <a href="mailto:office@twin-tech.at">office@twin-tech.at</a>
+Book your <b>free 20-minute assessment (<a href="https://outlook.office.com/bookwithme/user/a3368793e5a549bca2d7f1589bd9873e%40twin-tech.at?anonymous&isanonymous=true">Book here</a>)</b> or send us your enquiry to <a href="mailto:office@twin-tech.at">office@twin-tech.at</a>
 <br/>
 <br/>
 <h3>AI Coachings</h3>
-Looking for a private session with AI experts to discuss your individual questions? <br/>Tell us your specific needs in a free 20-minute online session (<a href="https://outlook.office.com/bookwithme/user/a3368793e5a549bca2d7f1589bd9873e%40twin-tech.at?anonymous&isanonymous=true">Book here</a>), or send us an e-mail to <a href="mailto:office@twin-tech.at">office@twin-tech.at</a>.
+Looking for a private session with AI experts to discuss your individual questions? <br/>Tell us your specific needs in a <b>free 20-minute online session (<a href="https://outlook.office.com/bookwithme/user/a3368793e5a549bca2d7f1589bd9873e%40twin-tech.at?anonymous&isanonymous=true">Book here</a>)</b>, or send us an e-mail to <a href="mailto:office@twin-tech.at">office@twin-tech.at</a>.
 <br/>
 <br/>
 <h3>AI Strategy Consulting</h3>